The Build Business 2021 Call for Speakers is now open.

 - Use of Sound Instructional Methods: Adults learn more when they are actively involved.
 SMPS asks that all speakers and instructors find ways to increase involvement and interactivity of participants.

-- Willingness to Improve: Speakers will receive feedback based on evaluations from the participants, audience comments, and observation.
+- Willingness To Improve: Speakers will receive feedback based on evaluations from the participants, audience comments, and observation.

 We believe that most effective learning comes when participants are truly engaged.
 In your proposal, please share how you will engage the audience.
 Think interactive presentations and audience participation.
 Participants are looking for ideas, skills, and techniques to take back and put into practice.
 We ask our presenters to help them along.
 Consider handouts, templates, samples, and guidelines.

-General Proposal Guidelines
+General Proposal and Session Guidelines

 Tips for writing a good proposal for a great conference session: